dart-lang/site-www/src/codelabs/async-await/index.md

 function&mdash;it invokes `getUserOrder` and immediately prints the result.
 * Since `getUserOrder` waits four seconds before returning the user's order, `createOrderMessage` never prints the user's order.
-Instead the console prints the value immediately returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.
+Instead the console prints the value returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.

 Next, you will learn about futures like the ones shown in the preceding example.